Being A Responsible Drone Pilot

 Let’s not forget that a drone is effectively like a mini helicopter – in other words, a fairly heavy piece of kit with potentially dangerous rotary blades.

 Your drone might have an inbuilt camera.
 But as you pursue your quest for perfect panoramic views you’ll have to remember essential rules to keep you and the public free from harm.
-Join us, the website design Manchester agency, as we outline how to be a responsible drone pilot.
+Join us as we outline how to be a responsible drone pilot.

 What Precautions Should You Take?

-Here at Blue Whale Media, the website design Manchester agency, we offer drone footage services.
+Here at Blue Whale Media, we offer drone footage services.
 We have a drone with a high-resolution camera attached to it, which captures incredible aerial footage.
 But we know how to fly the drone safely because we have qualified drone pilots on our staff.

 Our pilots have received the relevant documentation from the UK’s Civil Aviation Authority (CAA) that allows us to fly our drone for business purposes.
 This is known as a Permission for Commercial Operations (PfCO).